jameshanlon/cheese/cheese/pages/2021-02-15-job-vacancy-administrator-pa.md

 supervision, and requires experience/expertise in business development, client management, HR and finance: including budgets, payroll, VAT, NIC and pension contributions.
 Prospective candidates should be able to handle multi-tasking in a pressured environment.
-Probationary period until 30 June 2021.

-Reporting to Mike Andrews and also (later) the General Manager.
+Reporting to Mike Andrews and also (later) the manager of the new company.

--	**Salary**: £23,000.

 -	**Contract type**: Full time 40hr a week (flexible working considered).
 Please note it may require working on some evenings or part of weekends.

--	**Duration of contract**: 1st April – 30th June (with likely extension to 31st
+-	**Duration of contract**: 1st April – 30th June 2021 with likely extension to 31st
-	December 2023 - approx. 3 years depending on achieving project milestones).
+	December 2023 - approx. 3 years depending on achieving project milestones.

 -	**Location**: Bristol.
 At first working from home, in an office 'Hub', and sometimes at the registered office.

 -	**Closing date for application**: 12th March 2021.

+-	**Salary**: £23,000, with a probationary period until 30th June.

 ## Key Responsibilities